 Terry Bown was put on bass and Ricky Medlock was given the drummers seat.
 During this time, the group toured at least twice a year throughout Germany and entertained in major cabaret venues in such cities as Frankfurt, Hanover, Hamburg, Köln, and Berlin.
 Paul Hooper joined Smackee a short time later when Ricky Medlock and Terry Bown decided to leave.
 Tom Mullins, a fantastic musician, was brought in on bass guitar.
 Smackee won ‘Band Of The Year’ at one point in time and came second in the nationally shown ‘Search For A Star’ TV show.

 In 1983, twelve years after joining Smackee, Rod Allen and Barry Pritchard from 60’s legends The Fortunes came to check Michael out at a show Smackee were doing at a club in Coventry.
 The Fortunes were looking for a possible replacement for Barry’s brother David, who unfortunately had to leave The Fortunes through ill health.
-He was offered the job that night, and now, well over thirty years later, Michael has become The Fortunes longest serving member.
+He was offered the job that night, and now, nearly forty years later, Michael has become The Fortunes longest serving member.